aa-sharma/micro_hydro_bc_III/README.md

  <img src="outputs/l3_outage.png" width="100%">

 This simulation converges.
-L3 is the link to the micro-hydro substation which fails but th rest of the grid (bus 1 and 2) stay online.
+L3 is the link to the micro-hydro substation which fails but the rest of the grid (bus 1 and 2) stay online.

 #### Case 2: Transformer Outage